-The specific shape or quality an artistic expression takes, such as dance, drama, media arts, music and visual artworks art skills art studios assemblage
+The specific shape or quality an artistic expression takes, such as dance, drama, media arts, music and visual artworks.

+art skills

 Abilities required to conceive, design and produce works of art through the manipulation and control of tools, materials and media.